Gecko Health

 The importance of supplementation

-Vitamins and other minerals are important supplements to include in your regular supplementation and gut-loading practices.
+Vitamins and other minerals are important supplements to include in your regular supplementation and when gut-loading insects.
+Make sure to feed greens with high Calcium to Phosphorus ratios and that are low in oxalate acids, such as kale, mustard and collard greens.

-Salmonella and E. coli; bites and scratches; adult supervision.
-Never let a child handle a reptile without adult supervision- these are tiny fragile animals that can be easily hurt, or scared, which could lead to a bad experience for either the child or gecko.
+It’s best not to let children handle a reptile without adult supervision- these are tiny fragile animals that can be easily hurt, or scared, which could lead to a bad experience for either the child or gecko.

 Common Health Issues and Problems